saikotek/docs/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-gb.md

 Be sure to use the correct IP address and key file name.
 The first line, beginning with `Host`, defines the name of this connection (`instance` in this example).

-You can then log in to the instance by replacing the instance IP address with alias name identifying this connection (`Host`):
+You can then log in to the instance by replacing the instance IP address with the alias name identifying this connection (`Host`):

 ```bash
 ssh username@connection_name